Capsize7/currency_converter/README.md

 # DRF Test task about currencies converter

 This is a simple currencies converter based on Django Rest Framework.
-It is using a open service to get correct data of rates and update it every 1 hour via celery beat.
+It is using an open service to get correct data of rates and update it every 1 hour via celery beat.

 ## Features
 - Python